 Zezhong Wang (王澤中)

 I am currently a postdoctoral fellow at ixLab, Simon Fraser University working alongside Dr. Sheelagh Carpendale.
-Previously, I earned my PhD in 2022 from the University of Edinburgh under the supervision of Dr. Benjamin Bach and Dr. Dave Murray-Rust.
+Previously, I earned my PhD from the University of Edinburgh under the supervision of Dr. Benjamin Bach and Dr. Dave Murray-Rust.
+I bring my expertise in user experience design, visual storytelling, and data visualization to HCI communities and specific domains where data is valuable yet challenging to communicate to broader audiences.
+I look forward to continuing this journey and welcome opportunities to collaborate.

 A Journey of Exploring Data Comics